HarryPaniccc/DnD/DnD/World of Helodaria/Kingdom of Sirkonos.md

 ### [[Eastern Wastes]]
 The large scar that stretches across the east third of the Kingdom and the greatest scar left on Eranulaid's land from the wars of [[The Fall]].
 - [[Banespear Mountain]] is a vast, cursed peak that stands against the horizon like a split in a painting's canvass
+- [[Kohldwall]] is a town that acts as a bastion within the Wastes.
+People usually use it as a point of refuge and trade from towns that are off its main path
 ### [[Miletohr Wilds]]
 The large stretch of wilderness that curves below and into the foothills of the [[Maghlas Mountains]], the Miletohr wilds are a sometimes magical and often accursed wood.
 - [[Castle Leerehalt]]: The seat of Sirkonos' Royal family and the fortress where the [[Kronesguard]] are based and commanded from.